Equivariant K-theory, groupoids and proper actions: Groupoid actions and K-theory

 which by construction is natural in $X$.
 And this extends to a homomorphism

 defined for any $\G$-pair $(X,A)$ and all $ n \geq 0 $.

 \begin{defn}

-An $n$-dimensional $\G$-cell is a space of the form $D^n \times U$ where $U$ is a $\G$-space such that $ \G \rtimes U $ is weakly equivalent to an action groupoid corresponding to a proper action of a compact Lie group $G$ on a finite $G$-CW-complex.
+An $n$-dimensional $\G$-cell is a space of the form $D^n \times U$ where $U$ is a compact $\G$-space such that $ \G \rtimes U $ is weakly equivalent to an action groupoid corresponding to an action of a compact Lie group $G$ on a finite $G$-CW-complex.

 \end{defn}